gvwilson/sdxpy/src/viewer/index.md

 *This is normal.*
 Nobody has perfect foresight;
-if we haven't built a particular kind of application several times, we can't anticipate all of the [%g affordance "affordances" %] we might need, so going back and refactoring old code to make new code easier to write is perfectly natural.
+if we haven't built a particular kind of application several times, we can't anticipate all of the [%i "affordance" %]affordances[%/i%] we might need, so going back and refactoring old code to make new code easier to write is perfectly natural.
 If we need to refactor every time we want to add something new,